Sedat ÖRS

 I am a PhD Candidate in Economics at the Georgia Institute of Technology.
 My research focuses on the intersection of climate change, migration, health economics, and international trade.
 I employ econometric and machine learning approaches to investigate how environmental and economic factors interact across various contexts.
 I am proficient in Python, R, and Stata for data analysis and empirical research.

-I also have a paper under R&R at Energy & Environment, titled “Analyzing Energy Usage: An Index Decomposition Analysis and Econometric Approach – Evidence from Türkiye.”
-This paper combines Index Decomposition Analysis and ARDL modeling to study the long-run and short-run determinants of energy consumption in Türkiye.
-The results show that production effects are the primary driver of rising energy use, while structural change and improvements in energy intensity partially offset this increase.
-The econometric analysis confirms long-run relationships among energy consumption, income, carbon emissions, and renewable energy, and provides evidence consistent with the Environmental Kuznets Curve and Energy–Environmental Kuznets Curve hypotheses.
+I also have a forthcoming publication in Energy & Environment titled “Energy Usage in Türkiye: An Index Decomposition and Econometric Analysis.”
+This paper combines Index Decomposition Analysis with ARDL modeling to examine both the structural and dynamic determinants of energy consumption in Türkiye.
+The decomposition results show that production-driven scale effects are the main contributor to rising energy use, while structural shifts and improvements in energy intensity partially offset this growth.
+The econometric analysis identifies long-run relationships among energy consumption, income, carbon emissions, and renewable energy, while short-run dynamics differ across variables.
+The results provide evidence consistent with the Environmental Kuznets Curve and highlight the role of structural transformation and energy efficiency in shaping long-term energy patterns.

 I am open to collaborations related to climate change, migration, health, and international trade.